rsdoiel/Artemis/README.md

 --------------

 - root
   - obncdocs
   - obnc (not portable)
   - oxford (not portable)
+  - ofrontplus (not portable)

+The subdirecties named for their compilers will implement modules providing a common definition but specificly written to that compiler.
+This typically will be modules that rely on an underlieing C library or behavior.
+The plan is for commonly defined modules targetting a specific compiler to use the "art" prefix.
+This will give room to the compiler developer to either adopt or create their own compatible implementations.
+E.g. current I've implemented a Unix and Clock modules for the OBNC and Oxford compilers.
+These will be renamed artUnix and artClock.
+Likewise the implementations of extArgs, extEnv I made for the Oxford compiler will be renamed artArgs and artEnv so that it is clear these are not the original OBNC modules extensions written by Karl.

+I also have a set of "ports" of Oberon System modules or modules from historic object projects.
+Each port will include it's own.

+- root
   - ports
       - s3
       - v4

+### descriptions of the structures

 The root repository directory is for modules that are portable between POSIX Oberon-07 compiler implementations and portable to an Oberon-07 based Oberon System.
+Where I've provided non-canonical implementations I plan to use the "art" prefix in the module name.

 The __obncdocs__ directory contains documentation of the module definitions for the common modules in the root directory.